Pioneer92a/TodoItemsApi_V2/README.md

 5. JWT token is generated in application layer during login.
 It is just used in Auth later to know uuid of user that is making a request. login an logout are still managed by isLoggedIn flag in the database.

+6. use "docker compose up -d --force-recreate --build mysql" to run mysql service on docker.
+Remove service name 'mysql' if you want to run both todo-api and mysql services on docker.
+The connection url changes for each scenario.
+Look in the .env file for that.

 User Routes cleared:

 1. post("/logout/")